Russell-Waterhouse/blog/content/post/haskell-1-year.md

 Every time I write code in TypeScript or Ruby or Python, I really wish I had Haskell's type system.

+To be very clear, when you see Haskell lovers saying that "If it compiles it works", that is to a very large degree, true, and it's all thanks to the type system.
+We have few runtime errors in our Haskell book generation system.

 ### The Formatting Conventions

 I hate them.
 For every further Haskell example you see, I'm going to format